Kyuu-Ji/htb-write-up/postman/write-up-postman.md

 ### Privilege Escalation to root

 The credentials of _Matt_ also work on the **Webmin web interface** that was found earlier.
-The version running is **Webmin 1.910**, so lets search for vulnerabilities in that:
+The version running is **Webmin 1.910**, so lets search for vulnerabilities for that:
 ```
 searchsploit webmin
 ```